 10. Puffer Fish

 Puffer fish may be cute, but they are also quite dangerous.
 Most puffer fish swim in the waters surrounding Japan, China, and the Philippines, as well as Mexico.
 Puffer fish, despite being venomous, are also edible when prepared properly following food safety measures.
-Being as preparing the dish incorrectly can lead to food poisoning and consequent death, properly prepared dishes are considered a delicacy, and can sell for quite a bit of money.
-Expect to pay as much as $200 to try a dish!

 The puffer fish’s skin, muscle tissue, liver, and gonads all contain a toxin known as tetrodoxin.
 If you are so unfortunate as to consume this toxin, you will experience a tingling sensation, burning in your mouth, nausea, headache, and speech and coordination problems.
 If you ingest too much, you will experience convulsions, paralysis, cardiac arrhythmia, and ultimately death.